-As a leader in higher education, the 23-campus California State University is committed to ensuring academic opportunities are available to all the state's students, regardless of citizenship status.If you are an undocumented student, there are many resources available to you -- from grants, loans and scholarships to legal and campus support services.
+As a leader in higher education, the California State University is deeply committed to ensuring academic opportunities are available to all the state's students, regardless of citizenship status.If you are an undocumented student, there are many resources available to you -- from grants, loans and scholarships to legal and campus support services.

-Learn what's required for students seeking an AB 540 /2000 exemption.
+Learn what's required for students seeking an AB 540 / AB 2000 / SB 68 exemption.

 The California Dream Act allows undocumented students to apply for scholarships and financial aid.

 These important pieces of legislation have given undocumented students unprecedented access to a CSU

 Explore helpful resources and information available to undocumented students.